KundanBansal1/amex-campus-challenge-2025/README.md

 ### 🔹 1.
 Round 2 (Part-1): Data Understanding & EDA
 - Explored a clickstream dataset of 50+ variables (customer interest, spending behavior, and offer attributes).
-- Conducted **EDA and hypothesis testing** to identify key behavioral drivers influencing offer action.
+- Conducted **EDA and hypothesis testing** using Python (Pandas and Numpy) to identify key behavioral drivers influencing offer action.
 - Engineered 20+ new features representing customer affinity, frequency, and reward sensitivity.

-### 🔹 2.
-Round 2 (Part-2): Machine Learning Modeling
-- Built **classification and regression pipelines** using Python (Pandas, NumPy, Scikit-learn).
-- Applied models to predict **offer conversion probability** and evaluate campaign effectiveness.
-- Performed **feature importance analysis** to identify data signals influencing engagement.

 ### 🔹 3.
 Round 3: Product Strategy & GTM
 - Designed a **Go-To-Live strategy** for a personalization engine — covering: